 The Craft Beverage Modernization and Tax Reform Act (CBMTRA, S. 362/H.R.
-1175) makes permanent the federal excise tax reduction that was enacted in 2017.
+1175) makes permanent the federal excise tax reduction that was first enacted in 2017 and extended for an additional year in 2019 through December 31, 2020.
 Small distillers across the United States have utilized the tax savings to make significant investments in their businesses, thereby supporting their local communities.

 Small distillers are putting the federal excise tax reduction to work by:

-Without Congressional action, this federal excise tax reduction will expire at the end of the year and craft distillers will face a 400% increase in their federal excise taxes on the first 100,000 proof gallons – an increase from $2.70 per proof gallon to $13.50 per proof gallon
+Without Congressional action, this federal excise tax reduction will expire at the end of 2020 and craft distillers will face a 400% increase in their federal excise taxes on the first 100,000 proof gallons – an increase from $2.70 per proof gallon to $13.50 per proof gallon.

 For more examples, check out these news articles: